-- ► Turn the rebound adjuster wheel towards the symbol to increase rebounding. - ➤ Turn the rebound adjuster wheel towards the + symbol to reduce compressive deflection movement.
+- Turn the rebound adjuster wheel in the - direction to increase rebounding. - Turn the rebound adjuster wheel in the + direction to reduce compressive deflection movements.

-6.2.7.3 Setting the compression
+6.3.7.3 Setting the compression

 The compression damper setting of the rear frame damper makes it possible to set the damper according to the conditions of the ground.
 The compression damper setting specifies the speed at which the rear frame damper deflects after being loaded.